Robert Bales: Kandahar massacre

-Immediately after the massacre, the Afghan Army's criminal investigation division went to the scene to attempt to investigate but came under enemy fire; one Afghan soldier was killed in the interaction.
+Immediately after the massacre, the US Army Criminal Investigation Division went to the scene to attempt to investigate but came under enemy fire; one Afghan soldier was killed in the interaction.
 When the soldiers finally gained access to the crime scene, families had already removed the bodies and buried them.
 No photos of the bodies were taken, and DNA evidence was scraped off of the walls of Afghan homes for forensic evidence.
 A page and a half report was written and officially submitted.
 The lack of forensic evidence prohibited the confirmation of the accuracy of Afghan allegations against Bales.
 The DNA evidence gathered from the walls of Afghan homes and from the family members of the deceased was never cross referenced against the US database to verify if any of the three adult males among the sixteen victims were enemy combatants.

 A senior military official said Bales had been drinking alcohol with two other soldiers on the night of the shootings, in violation of military rules in combat zones.
 According to Defense Secretary Leon Panetta, Bales acknowledged the killings and "told individuals what happened" immediately after being captured.
 Minutes later, he refused to speak with investigators and asked for an attorney.
 Browne later said, "I don't know that the government is going to prove much.
 There's no forensic evidence.
 There's no confession."
 Browne met with Bales on March 19 and claims that his client remembers "very little" of the event.
 At the time of November 5, 2012, Browne refused to give any concrete information on this topic for fear of the Army kicking him off the case for "disclosing still classified information."
 However, in May 2013, Browne said his client would confess to the massacre in return for avoiding the death penalty.

 An interview about the investigation with an Army intelligence officer stated that crime scene evidence, specifically that of shot patterns, was being looked at to determine the true nature of the crime.
 The officer stated that, as a sniper, "Bales is trained to wait for his shot and quietly blend back into his surroundings.
 But, allegedly, he went contrary to his strongest skillset.
 He burst into the open, fired up close, and stayed at the scene."
 The officer deemed this "incomprehensible behavior" and stated that the investigation was ruling out nothing as possible influences in Bales' motivation.